Something Blue (Buffy the Vampire Slayer): Continuity

+Amy Madison, who has been living as a rat since season 3, is briefly transformed back into her human form by Willow (without her noticing); Willow will be able to transform her back into a human in season 6.

 Critical response

+Vox, ranking it at #19 of all 144 episodes on their "Worst to Best" list, writes, "The hilarious 'Something Blue' takes Willow's misery over Oz leaving and turns it into some bonkers 'what if?' wish fulfillment.
+Willow's attempts to heal her broken heart with magic go horribly awry when her spell instead compels everyone to take her literally, making Xander an actual demon magnet and Buffy and Spike a happily engaged couple prone to sloppy public makeouts.
+But the sneak MVP of this episode (and most, if we're being honest) is Giles, who spends the episode going slowly blind and reaching peak ornery Brit.
+But everyone in the cast is aces in 'Something Blue,' one of the most purely fun episodes Buffy ever did."

 Justine Larbalestier has suggested the episode pokes fun at fans "shipping" Buffy and Spike, that is inventing scenarios and writing fan fiction to allow the two characters, normally foes, to become romantically involved.

 The A.V.
 Club called it "a well-balanced episode", mixing comedy with more serious reflection on the theme of how there's no easy solution to Willow's problems.
 Nikki Stafford found it funny, particularly Spike's actions, though she found Buffy's reactions less than believable.